M-o-a-T/moat-mqtt/docs/references/index.rst

 Console scripts
 ---------------

-* :doc:`hbmqtt_pub` : MQTT client for publishing messages to a broker
+* :doc:`distmqtt_pub` : MQTT client for publishing messages to a broker
-* :doc:`hbmqtt_sub` : MQTT client for subscribing to a topics and retrieved published messages
+* :doc:`distmqtt_sub` : MQTT client for subscribing to a topics and retrieved published messages
-* :doc:`hbmqtt` : Autonomous MQTT broker
+* :doc:`distmqtt` : Autonomous MQTT broker

 Programming API
 ---------------